anishkasam/portfolio/index.md

 This past summer, I worked at Amazon as a software development engineer intern on the Alexa Communications device software team.

-In my free time I chase my hoop dreams, conduct freelance probability & statistics research (sports betting), watch documentaries, try making different recipes, and attempt to share novel thoughts on my [Substack](https://anishkasam.substack.com/).
+In my free time I chase my hoop dreams, watch standup comedy & documentaries, and try out different restaurants & recipes.

 ## Research